The Importance Of Email Design: Best Practices, Tips, and Tools

 Down in an email footer, you’ll likely find information about a company, the reason for receiving the message, and an Unsubscribe button.

 It’s OK when people unsubscribe.
 They change their jobs, cities, and interests.
 What’s not OK is when they don’t have the opportunity to do it in a user-friendly way.
 For example, when the button is hidden, non-existent, or doesn’t work.
-The only way out for them then is to throw an email into the spam folder and this means a bad reputation for you as a sender.
+In that case, the only way out for them is to throw an email into the spam folder — and this means a bad reputation for you as a sender.

-The Unsubscribe button is a very important element that’s both the ESPs’ rules and an expression of respect towards your subscribers.
+The Unsubscribe button is a very important element that’s both the necessary requirement of professional ESPs like Selzy and a sign of respect towards your subscribers.
 In our previous article about list cleanup tips, we showed how giving people a clear way to opt-out of your messages helps to keep your lists in shape.
 It may sound like a bad idea, but making the Unsubscribe button visible is actually the right thing to do.
-It lets people who are not interested in you walk away without marking you as spam and causing potential trouble.
+It lets people who are not interested in you walk away without marking you as a spammer and causing potential trouble.

 That’s why some companies make Unsubscribe buttons larger or double them as Template.net did:

-And, last but not least, test every bit of your design with email analytics.
+Last but not least, test every bit of your design with email analytics.
+But first, ask yourself some questions like:

 • Do you need photos or illustrations?

-• Do you need graphics at all or maybe the plain text is a better option?
+• Do you need graphics at all or maybe plain text is a better option?

 • What layout works best?